-Note: Forecasts for World are for calendar year; FY20 corresponds to 2019 and so on; Projected India numbers for FY20 and FY21 are based on MoSPI's latest GDP estimates and FY22 onwards are CRISIL Research's forecast.
-World GDP growth rates are from IMF world economic outlook update as of April 2021 and October 2021.
+Note: Forecasts for world are given for calendar year, so FY20 corresponds to 2019 and so on; P- Projected; India numbers for FY20,FY21 and FY22 are based on MoSPI's latest GDP estimates and FY23 onwards are CRISIL Research's forecast.
+World GDP growth rates are from IMF world economic outlook update as of April 2022.